Ava DuVernay Hopes You Hear 'The Heartbeat Of The Boys' In Central Park 5

 Though DuVernay explores the larger criminal justice system, When They See Us also zooms in to show how incarceration fractures individual families.

-"When you incarcerate one person you're incarcerating their family, their future, their community," DuVernay says.
+"When you incarcerate one person, you're incarcerating their family, their future, their community," DuVernay says.
 "In the large numbers that we're incarcerating people, you're incarcerating a generation of people. ...
 It's something that we need to look at with knowledge of what it is — not just look at and say 'It's a shame.' "

 Interview Highlights